 B4RN and Project Gigabit

-B4RN is a registered supplier on the Gigabit Broadband Voucher Scheme (GBVS), also called the UK Gigabit Voucher (UKGV).
-This means we can claim funding to help cover the cost of installing gigabit-capable broadband to your property.
+B4RN is a registered supplier on the Gigabit Broadband Voucher Scheme (GBVS), which is part of Project Gigabit.
+This means we can claim funding to help cover the cost of installing gigabit-capable broadband to homes and businesses where gigabit broadband is not already available or planned.
 Vouchers cannot be used for monthly service charges, only installation costs.

-B4RN works with the government to ensure funding reaches rural communities, making gigabit broadband faster and more affordable.
+B4RN works with the government to ensure funding reaches rural communities, making gigabit broadband more accessible and more affordable.

 B4RN installs the service